 - We are keen to work with parents to explore their views so this can inform ways we can help further

 - We aim to create an outward facing dimension to our curriculum to enable pupils to widen their perspectives through educational visits, quality texts, international links and other opportunities in our curriculum, such as visitors and use of art etc.

 - Through strategic use of our Pupil Premium funding and EYFS Pupil Premium funding too we are targeting key identified areas for these children.

 - We are working with Primary Maths Specialist as part of the Maths Hub working group to implement best practice mastery maths.
-This gives us excellent CPD and also funding toward textbooks and resources.
-Maths is a priority area across school and also for our Pupil Premium children.
+This gives us excellent staff training and also funding toward textbooks and resources.

 - Our Curriculum is under constant review to ensure best opportunities for children to develop life skills and to involve their parents in this learning.